-Arthroscopic surgery is often done on an outpatient basis, which means that you do not spend a night in the hospital.
+Arthroscopic surgery is often done on an outpatient basis.
+This means that you don't spend a night in the hospital.
 Other surgery may require staying in the hospital for a couple of days.

 You will feel tired for several days.
 Your knee will be swollen.
 And you may have numbness around the cut (incision) on your knee.
 Your ankle and shin may be bruised or swollen.
 You can put ice on the area to reduce swelling.
 Most of this will go away in a few days.
 You should soon start seeing improvement in your knee.

 To care for your incision while it heals, you need to keep it clean and dry and watch for signs of infection.

 Physical rehabilitation after ACL surgery may take several months to a year.
 How long it takes to return to normal activities or sports is different for every person.
 It takes most people at least 6 months to return to activity after surgery.footnote 2

 Why It Is Done